evolbioinfo/gotree/README.md

     * scale:       Scale lengths from input trees by a given factor
 	* setmin:      Set a min branch length to all branches with length < cutoff
 	* setrand:     Assign a random length to edges of input trees
-*  collapse:    Collapse branches of input trees
+*  collapse:    Collapse branches or clades of input trees
+    * clades
     * depth
     * length
     * support